Skip to main content

 • “Love the graphics, music, and sound.”

-• “Optimization is needed for sure; changing the graphics settings doesn't seem to help at all with this issue.
+• “Optimization is needed for sure; changing the graphics settings doesn't seem to do anything at all to help this issue.
 The game tends to chug when you have multiple zones and a high population.
-While this is normal and expected in these types of games, this game also doesn't look very graphically demanding as it should be.
-I have never run into any game freezes or crashes, though.”
+This is normal and expected in these types of games, but this game also doesn't look very graphically demanding as it should be.
+I never ran into any game freezes or crashes, though.”

 • “I mean that it kept the atmosphere and the charm of the first game.”